-build.gradle.kts, file.
+build.gradle.kts), located in the root project directory.
 This approach allows the plugin to properly configure the Android sub-projects and establish the auto-instrumentation process as part of the Android build process.

 The Dynatrace Android Gradle plugin is hosted on JCenter and Maven Central.

 - Android Gradle plugin 3.1 or higher

 Note: The JVM version must match the Java version of the